auto3000/pedalpi-dev-platform/README.md

 3. Plug the SD card and power on the pedalboard, you can already select from a large list of predefined pedalboards
 4. Optionally, compose new effects from WEB interface.
 You must plug ethernet cable on the device or join 'pedalpi' WiFi network.
 Then launch your browser to http://pedalpi

-# pedalpi development platform
-pedalpi development platform integrates pedalpi software components developed into a release that can be downloaded and run on popular hardware development boards.

-Please see the README in [meta-pedalpi](https://github.com/auto3000/meta-pedalpi/) and [PedalPI v2](https://github.com/auto3000/pedalpii) for further information.

 ## Option 2: installation on x86-64 Linux machines (Ubuntu, Fedora, ...)

 Prerequisites: